PDF to MemoryStream C#

 Frequently Asked Questions

-How can I convert a PDF to a MemoryStream in C#?
+How can I convert a PDF to MemoryStream in C#?

-Is it possible to create a PDF from HTML in C#?
+Is it possible to render HTML to PDF directly in memory?